-We start with the socio-demographic background and geographic context.
 Socio-demographic variables are often included as explanatory factors in hazard mitigation behavior models because they not only indicate individuals’ social vulnerability to hazards (Cutter et al. 2003) but also imply different risk perceptions (Finucane et al.2000; Hamilton 2012; Marshall 2004; Shao et al. 2014; Shao et al. 2017 a) and knowledge possessed by different socio-demographic groups (McCright 2009; Ge et al. 2011).
 Multiple previous studies have identified significant effects of several socio-demographic characteristics on flood insurance purchase behaviors.
 Specifically, older people, African Americans, and inviduals with higher level of education are found to be more likely to purchase flood insurance in state of Geogia, U.S. (Atreya et al. 2015).
 More highly educated are found to be more likely to voluntarily purchase flood insurance in four localities in Texas and Florida, U.S. (Brody et al. 2015).
 Women and racial minorities are more likely to buy flood insurance in Queesnland, Australia (Lo 2013).
 Similarly, racial minorities and more educated individuals are more likely to purchase flood insurance voluntarily among all coastal counties along the U.S. Gulf Coast (Shao et al. 2017a).
 In terms of support for flood mitigation, younger individuals, women, racial minorities and Democrats tend to express more support for relocation and increasing funds for education on evacuation and emergency planning (Shao et al. 2017b).
 The geographic context variables include the percentage of land area of the SFHA per county, which has been found to be positively related to perceptions of changing flooding amount (Shao et al. 2017 b) and voluntary flood insurance purchase behavior (Shao et al. 2017 a), and tenure – length of residence.
 Tenure in the coastal region indicates exposure to coastal hazards and experience with hazards.
 Longer tenure is found to increase the likelihood to buy flood insurance insurance (Brody et al. 2015).